 The Backbone of the Construction Industry

 I was struck the other day at a Central Virginia CSI meeting when our current President, Tracie Skipper, clearly at the end of her rope, needed help.
 For every task she listed, there was a member ready to step in to give their time, efforts, and talents.
 For every need, she found a willing person to step in to work towards the goal with no pay.
 Her spirits were lifted, her mood shifted, and it was clear that she found energy from the willingness of others to lift her up and give.
+It was clear that CVCSI is the backbone of the construction industry in Charlottesville.

 “Volunteers do not necessarily have the time; they just have the heart.”
 Elizabeth Andrew